falafalafala1668/OpenWrt-UEFI-Support/README.md

-# OpenWrt UEFI Support
+# OpenWrt UEFI Support (19.07 Branch)
 Since OpenWrt Project has not yet accepted any UEFI-Boot approach, extract based on the original jow.git and modify it to be compatible with the current version.

-Tested in Openwrt 19.07 source branch.
+Tested in Openwrt Master & 19.07 source branches.

 ![](https://github.com/falafalafala1668/OpenWrt-UEFI-Support/blob/master/src/Screenshots/2.png)